 - Non-plaque induced gingival lesions- This condition is mostly due to the presence of specific bacteria, virus or even fungus.
 This may occur due to various factors like inheritances, allergic reaction, illness, wounds or even reaction to foreign particles in the body such as dentures.

-- Professional dental cleaning- A professional dental cleaning usually includes removing all traces of plaque, tartar, and bacterial biofilm layer through scaling and root planing.
+- Professional dental cleaning- A professional dental cleaning usually includes removing all traces of plaque, tartar, and bacterial biofilm layer through scaling and root planning.
 The scaling procedure usually removes the calculus or tartar layer from the tooth surface and near the gums.
 The root planing procedure helps in removing the bacteria and tartar layer by smoothing out the surface of the teeth which can initiate the gum healing procedure.
 This dental cleaning procedure is mostly performed by using specific instruments like a laser or even an ultrasonic device.

 - Dental restoration- People who have undergone a dental crown treatment or a dental bridge treatment may end up with poor oral hygiene as with these dental appliances brushing teeth and removing the plaque layer might be difficult.
 This may lead to gum irritation, other gum diseases, and even gingivitis.
 In such cases, it is important to consult with your surgeon and undergo a suitable treatment procedure.